adsanderson/adamsanderson-blog/src/pages/blog/2019-12-17-ian-horrocks-cd-player.md

 tags:
   - statecharts
 ---
 In 1999 Ian Horroks released [Constructing the User Interface with Statecharts](https://books.google.no/books/about/Constructing_the_User_Interface_with_Sta.html?id=-9VQAAAAMAAJ&redir_esc=y&hl=en) a book incredibly forward looking.

-Agile manifesto 2001
+Discussing ideas that would later be known as agile development and user experience.